EarthDigitalTwin/OCO3-data-transformer/README.md

 ### OCO-2

-**NOTE: Currently, OCO-2 data is NOT supported for target-focused mode product generation.
+**NOTE: Currently, while OCO-2 data is supported for target-focused mode product generation, some of the required data (the list of target definitions), has not yet been verified as OK to publish, thus only limited data can be produced in target-focused mode at this time for those sites which have been confirmed to be publicly available.
+(See [OCO-2 Validation](https://ocov2.jpl.nasa.gov/science/validation/) and [Wunch et al. (2017)](https://doi.org/10.5194/amt-10-2209-2017)).

-[See the global product README](README-Global.md) for the global-mode product which supports both OCO-2 and OCO-3 simultaneously**
+**[See the global product README](README-Global.md) for the global-mode product which supports all data from both OCO-2 and OCO-3 simultaneously**

 NASA-JPL's OCO-2 (Orbiting Carbon Observatory 2) is an Earth satellite mission to study the sources and sinks of carbon dioxide globally.
 The satellite retrieves column-averaged CO2 dry air mole fraction (XCO2) by measuring the spectra of